selmi-karim/rn-searchbox/README.md

 # rn-searchbox

-A simple search Bar and Box with animation for react-native.
+A simple search Bar with data filter and FlatList Component for handling bigger lists.
 Build for React Native App and works on both Android and iOS.
-* Fast, Flexible, Customizable.

 <p align="center">
 <img src="screenshots/test.gif" height= "500" width="350" >
 </p>

+# How it works

+* Fast, Flexible, Customizable.

 # Install

 ```